 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your HVAC system.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your HVAC system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Think about it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Waldorf home.
-That's definitely the “best” air filtration, but would also be a terrible way to live.
+Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that prevents ALL contaminants and all the air from getting into your Waldorf home.
+That's definitely the “best” air filtration, but would also be the least comfortable way to go.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your A-PLUS Service Experts Heating & Air Conditioning representative to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+A higher MERV filter should be used based upon the advice of your A-PLUS Service Experts representative to ensure your system has the capability of moving the suitable amount of air through higher efficiency filters.
+You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

-Filtration has changed considerably over the past ten years.
-Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Filtration has changed considerably over the past few years.
+Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
 Waldorf area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!